How to get residency, set up a company and investment opportunities in Costa Rica

 Economic Situation in Costa Rica

-The Costa Rican economy is considerably stable with an annual real growth of between 3% and 5% over the last 5 years.
-That is 4.3% in 2016.
-Costa Rican Central forecasts a 4.1% growth for this year (2017).
+The Costa Rican economy is considered stable with an annual real growth of between 2.5% and 5% over the last 5 years, and was 3.2% in 2017.
+The projections remain positive and growing going into the mid 2020s.

 Costa Rican public accounts are deficient.
-2016 closed with a fiscal deficit of 4.9% and according to the Central Bank, it will increase to 5.7% in 2017.
-The public debt now accounts for more than 40% of gross domestic product.
+2018 closed with a fiscal deficit of 6% and according to the Central Bank, which was below the projected 7%, though still a growth on the year before.
+Its public debt now accounts for more than 53% of the gross domestic product.

 The official currency is the Colon (CRC).
 The exchange rate is determined freely in the currency markets, although the Central Bank has the right to participate to avoid violent fluctuations.
-Last year’s history shows a depreciation trend of the currency against the US dollar.
+The CRC has largely recovered from a sharp drop in its dollar value around 2017-2018.

-The main sectors are tourism, high technology industrial manufacturing, agriculture, forestry and fisheries.
-Costa Rica is the most visited country in Central America, with around 25% of tourism market share.
+The main sectors are tourism, high technology industrial manufacturing, agriculture, forestry, and fisheries.
+Costa Rica is the most visited country in Central America, with around 25% of the region’s tourism market share.
 Americans account for about 40% of all tourists.

 Investment Opportunities in Costa Rica

 In Costa Rica, there are more than 270 multinational hi-tech companies including Intel, Amazon, HP Enterprise, P & G, Boston Scientific, St. Jude Medical and Abbott.
-The World Economic Forum ranked Costa Rica as the first Latin American country in innovation, sophistication of the production process, availability of engineers and quality of researchers.
+The World Economic Forum ranked Costa Rica as the first Latin American country in innovation, the sophistication of its production processes, availability of engineers and quality of researchers.
 The country has a competitive business climate and has a qualified and bilingual workforce.
-Minimum wages are set at around USD 600 per month for non-qualified personnel up to USD 1,100 per month for university graduates.
+Minimum wages are set at around USD 600 per month for non-qualified personnel, and up to USD 1,100 per month for university graduates.

 In Costa Rica, there are usually no restrictions on foreign investment, with certain exceptions.
-The import, refining and distribution of oil and its derivatives or the distillation of alcohol are State exclusive right.
-Some activities may be subject to concessions or licenses such as financial services, insurance services, railways, sea and air ports, postal services, energy services and telecommunications.
+The import, refining, and distribution of oil and its derivatives and the distillation of alcohol are State-exclusive rights.
+Some activities may be subject to concessions or licenses such as financial services, insurance services, railways, sea and airports, postal services, energy services, and telecommunications.
 In sectors such as industry, agriculture, trade or lending to institutions there is no limitation on foreign investment.

-There are 7 free trade areas, where there is an exemption from import duties on certain goods and certain exemptions from taxes, depending on the activity and category of imported goods.
-The companies that may request join the free trade system are:
+There are 7 free trade areas, where there is an exemption from import duties on certain goods and certain exemptions from taxes, depending on the activity and category of the imported goods.
+Companies that may request to join the free trade system are:

-- Industrial business that assemble products of export or re-export outside Central America.
+- Industrial businesses that assemble products for export or re-export outside Central America.

-- Business that engage trading, re-packaging or re-export.
+- A business that engages in trading, re-packaging or re-export.

-- Plastic, clothing, construction, textiles and packaging materials business.
+- Plastic, clothing, construction, textiles and packaging material businesses.

-- Companies offering services, such as back office, regional office, call center, human resources office or office of digital technology.
+- Companies offering services, such as back office, regional office, call center, human resource office or office of digital technology.

 - Certain processing industries that produce, process or assemble goods, regardless of whether they export them or not.